neoxvk/Flames-App/README.md

-You can access my the Flames app at: https://flamesapp-one.vercel.app/ Thanks!!
+You can access the Flames app at: https://flamesapp-one.vercel.app/ Thanks!!